The compact support property for solutions to stochastic heat equations with stable noise: Compact support in dimension one

-Since $\psi'$ and $\psi''$ are bounded and vanish on $[2n,\infty)$, the square bracketed term is bounded by a constant $C$ in absolute value.
-We can thus bound the absolute value of the drift term as in the proof of Lemma~\ref{lemma_integ}, which yields
+To take $n\to \infty$ in \eqref{e_ibplemma11} and pass to the limit, we use martingale arguments as in the proof of Lemma~\ref{lemma_integ}.
+Since $\psi'(\cdot/n)$ and $\psi''(\cdot / n)$ are bounded and vanish on $[2n,\infty)$, the square bracketed term is bounded by a constant $C$ in absolute value.
+We can thus bound the absolute value of the rightmost term in \eqref{e_ibplemma11} as in the proof of Lemma~\ref{lemma_integ}, which yields